JetBrains/teamcity-documentation/topics/security-notes.md

 ### Apache Struts

-CVE-2017-5638 affects Jakarta Multipart parser in Apache Struts.
-CVE-2016-1181 also affects multipart requests processing in some older versions of Apache Struts.

 TeamCity bundles IntelliJ IDEA which contains JARs from both Apache Struts 1.x and Apache Struts 2.x.
-These JARs are only used by IntelliJ IDEA Struts plugin when IntelliJ IDEA collects inspections for a project on a TeamCity agent.
+These JARs are exclusively used by the IntelliJ IDEA Struts plugin when IntelliJ IDEA collects inspections for a project on a TeamCity agent.

-Under no circumstances these versions of Apache Struts are used to handle any HTTP requests.
-Thus neither TeamCity server, nor TeamCity agent are affected by these vulnerabilities.
+TeamCity does not employ Apache Struts for any HTTP request handling.
+As such, neither TeamCity server, nor TeamCity agent are affected by related Struts vulnerabilities (CVE-2016-1181, CVE-2017-5638, CVE-2023-50164, and others).

 <seealso>
     <category ref="admin-guide">